Tips for Keeping Animals Out of Your Backyard Swimming Pool

 A fence is a great way to protect most animals and pets from the pool area.
 While fences won’t prevent 100% of animals from entering your pool or backyard, it is an effective deterrent for animals.
 It can also help keep wandering children safe around the water as well.

 Pool covers, especially safety pool covers, provide a protective barrier between your pool and the outside environment.
 In addition to protecting the water from weather and debris, they can also effectively prevent animals and pests from gaining access to the water.
 Keep a close eye on things to prevent pets and children from damaging or getting tangled in the cover.

 Provide Escape Routes

-In the event that an animal does get into your pool, the steep sides can make it difficult for them to get out.
-There are a variety of products on the market specifically designed to enable trapped animals to escape before drowning.
+If an animal does get into your pool, the steep sides can make it difficult for them to get out.
+Various products on the market are specifically designed to enable trapped animals to escape before drowning.
 Some examples include:

 - Buoyant flotation devices along the pool’s edge

 - Nylon ropes knotted and strung along the pool’s edge to give leverage for animals climbing out